SirPatschiii/DailyPythonRepository/README.md

 # Logbook of Tom

+08.12.2023
+- done some percent calculating
+- done some casting again

 07.12.2023
 - combined programm of yesterday with some if conditions
 - user can now decide what to calculate